Schroder British Opportunities

 ESG - Integrated

-Both the public and private equity teams have their own dedicated ESG specialists – they will then collaborate to maximise the overall ESG impact across both segments of the portfolio.
+The private equity team have their own dedicated ESG specialists – they will then collaborate to maximise the overall ESG impact across both segments of the portfolio.
 ESG is present across all three stages of the trust’s investment process.
 The selection process has both exclusions that go against the firm’s ESG principles (tobacco, gambling and fossil fuels) as well as a positive screen favouring investments which follow the UN’s 17 Sustainable Development Goals (SDGs), which define the biggest challenges facing global societies.

 Gearing